 Malta, a Southern European island country, is the world’s tenth smallest and the fifth most densely populated country.
 However, the size of the country is inversely proportional to the strength of its passport.
 Malta is ranked among the 10 most powerful passports in the word.
 Since this island nation is a member of the Commonwealth as well as the European Union (EU), a Maltese passport holder can visit 165 nations without needing a visa.
-For those who love to travel or have business across the globe, Maltese citizenship can be a blessing.
+For those who love to travel or have business across the globe, getting Maltese citizenship can be a blessing.
 The Malta citizenship application process is easy and hassle-free.

 The Malta citizenship application is governed by Chapter 188 of the Maltese Citizenship Act which came into force in 1965 when the island nation achieved independence.
 It was amended several times by the department of malta to make it more beneficial for those looking to enjoy the hospitality of Malta.
 One significant amendment that was made in 2013 was the introduction of the Malta Individual Investor Programme (IIP) or the citizenship by investment program.

 Who Can Get Maltese Citizenship

 Maltese passport can be held by reason of birth or by Malta citizenship registration.
 The process of getting Maltese citizenship by registration is a smooth one.

 Broadly, Maltese citizenship can be obtained by fulfilling one of these conditions:

 - Maltese citizenship by birth: Those born in Malta from and have at least one Maltese parent

 - Maltese citizenship by descent: Those born outside Malta but from one Maltese parent